jonalling/New-Ionic-App-Template/Readme.md

 <script src="cordova.js"></script>
 ```

-Add reference to dependencies below default cordova.js line
+Add reference to other dependencies below default cordova.js line

 ```sh
 <!-- charts -->
 <script src="lib/d3/d3.js"></script>
 ```

-#### /www/js/

-- add a recent copy of ng-cordova.js (http://ngcordova.com/docs/install/)
-- replace or clean out app.js, controllers.js, services.js
-    - this is where things get messy when removing and reformating a lot of code to rename or eliminate tabs and inject dependencies in app.js and controllers.js

-#### /www/templates/

-- rename and replace or clean out template htmls

-# Template files
+# Copy code from this repository
 #### /onePage_deviceMotion_d3/

 This single page app (with a settings page allotted for in UI-Router) includes deviceMotion and d3 integration.